 Full name: Joseph Hertvik

-If you want to see what this looks like in my profile summary text, click here to look at my LinkedIn profile.
+If you want to see what this looks like in my profile About text, click here to look at my LinkedIn profile and expand the About section of my profile.

 To see this search tip in action, go to your LinkedIn home page and type Joe Hertvic into the LinkedIn search box and my Joe Hertvik LI profile will show up in the search results.